nimiq/nimiq.github.io/tutorials/nano-client-3-transactions.md

     // continues in the next block
 ```

->**Fun fact:** The `0` in the middle is the **fee** in Luna.
+> **Fun fact:** The `0` in the middle is the **fee** in Luna.
->In Nimiq, up to ten transactions per block per sender are free
+> In Nimiq, up to ten transactions per block per sender are free.
->*(precisely, nodes will accept only up to ten free transactions from the same sender in the `mempool` at the same time)*.
+> To be precise, other nodes will accept maximum 10 free transactions from the same sender in the `mempool` at the same time.
->If you want to send out more transactions at once, a minimum fee of one Luna per byte is required.
+> If you want to send out more transactions at once, a minimum fee of one Luna per byte is required.
->A basic transaction (without a message) is 138 bytes, an extended transaction 144 bytes + the length of the message.
+> A basic transaction (without a message) is 138 bytes, an extended transaction 144 bytes + the byte length of the message.

 To show some feedback while the transaction is going out,
 we can listen for events (with `.on()`) to understand when